sverres/sabd/README.md

 Given a forest with N treatment units.
 Each unit has a number of species of interest.
 The owner decides to set aside Y units for preservation.

-Which selection of Y units gives the lartest number of species?
+Which selection of Y units gives the largest number of species?

 In this setup there is